Many people with storage units find themselves in a bind when they need to find something quickly...

-- Clothing: Not all clothing needs to be in climate-controlled storage, but if there is any lace or leather then you'll want to take precautions.
+- Clothing: Not all clothing needs to be in climate-controlled storage, but if there is any lace or leather, you'll want to take precautions.

 - Important Documents: Moisture is not a friend to documents.
 We all know this.

-- Photographs: Many people assume that if they put their photographs in plastic bins that they will survive the elements.
-This simply isn't true, unfortunately.
-Moisture can build within plastic bins when they're too hot or cold, and heat can cause photographs to melt.
+- Photographs: Many people assume that if they put their photographs in plastic bins they will survive the elements.
+This isn't true, unfortunately.
+Moisture can build within plastic bins when too hot or cold, and heat can cause photographs to melt.

 - Musical Instruments: Every musician knows not to leave their guitar or keyboard in their car.
 Why?
 Because heat, in particular, can cause irreparable damage to instruments.

-- Antiques: Just like furniture, these tend to be made of materials that are susceptible to the elements.
+- Antiques: Just like furniture, these tend to be made of materials susceptible to the elements.

 - Collectibles: You know those stamps, coins, and baseball cards you've been collecting?
 All it takes is a little moisture to destroy the collection you've worked so hard to build up.

 - Wine: There is a reason winemakers tell everyone to store their wine in cool, dark places away from the elements.
-There's science behind it that you may want to look into, especially if you're planning on storing very expensive wines.
+You may want to look into the science behind it, especially if you're planning on storing very expensive wines.

 Reasons to Rent a Climatized Unit

-- If you're planning on storing your things for several months to years: Temperatures levels vary widely over the span of several months to a year, so you want to keep this in mind when choosing a storage unit.
-You want to take into consideration the temperature shifts that will happen in the future, not just how it feels 'right now'.
+- If you're planning on storing your things for several months to years: Temperature levels vary widely over the span of several months to a year, so you want to keep this in mind when choosing a storage unit.
+You want to consider the temperature shifts that will happen in the future, not just how it feels 'right now.'

-- If you live in an environment that has extreme heat or cold weather: You want to mitigate these factors as much as possible, and a climate-controlled unit can help you do that.
+- If you live in an environment with extreme heat or cold weather: You want to mitigate these factors as much as possible, and a climate-controlled unit can help you.

 - If you plan on storing collectibles, antiques, valuables, or other irreplaceable items: Any things you store that have monetary or sentimental value are worth taking extra precautions for.
 Better safe than sorry, right?

-Regular units have no adjustments for temperature or humidity, so they are subject to whatever is happening on the outside and the ways that air temperature and moisture impacts the inside of the unit.
-Climate-controlled storage units (also called temperature-controlled or climatized storage units) tend to be a bit pricier, but you'll quickly find that they're worth it if you don't get one and find some of your belongings haven't survived being stored in a non-climate-controlled unit.
+Regular units have no adjustments for temperature or humidity, so they are subject to whatever is happening on the outside and the ways that air temperature and moisture impact the inside of the unit.
+Climate-controlled storage units (also known as temperature-controlled or climatized storage units) tend to be a bit pricier.
+Still, you'll quickly find that they're worth it if you don't get one and find some of your belongings haven't survived being stored in a non-climate-controlled unit.